Removing State from Network Functions

 Taking or decoupling the state from a network function enables a more elastic and resilient infrastructure.
 So how does this work?
 From a 20,000 bird’s eye view, the network functions become stateless.
 The statefulness of the application, such as a stateful firewall, is maintained by storing the state in a separate data store.
 The data store provides the resilience of the state.
 No state is stored on the individual networking functions themselves.

-• Datastore example
+Datastore example

 Stateless network functions advantages.

 Stateless network functions may not be helpful for all but are valid for standard network functions that can be re-designed statelessly.
-Stateful network functions are helpful for a stateful firewall, intrusion prevention system, network address translator, and load balancer.
+Stateful network functions are useful for a stateful firewall, intrusion prevention system, network address translator, and load balancer.
 Removing the state and placing it on a database brings many advantages to network management.

-As the state is accessed via a data store, a new instance can be launched, and traffic is immediately directed to it offering elasticity.
+As the state is accessed via a data store, a new instance can be launched, and traffic is immediately directed to it, offering elasticity.
 Secondly, resilience, a new instance, can be spawned instantaneously upon failure.
 Finally, as any instance can handle an individual packet, packets traversing different paths do not have asymmetric and multi-path routing issues.

 Problems with having state: Failure